Item 30: Write more than unit tests

 exposes libFuzzer

-functionality for Rust (albeit only for a limited number of platforms).
+functionality for Rust (albeit for only a limited number of platforms).

-#![allow(unused)] fn main() { /// Determine if the input starts with "FUZZ". fn is_fuzz(data: &[u8]) -> bool { if data.len() >= 3 /* oops */ && data[0] == b'F' && data[1] == b'U' && data[2] == b'Z' && data[3] == b'Z' { true } else { false } } }
+#![allow(unused)] fn main() { /// Determine if the input starts with "FUZZ". pub fn is_fuzz(data: &[u8]) -> bool { if data.len() >= 3 /* oops */ && data[0] == b'F' && data[1] == b'U' && data[2] == b'Z' && data[3] == b'Z' { true } else { false } } }

 fuzz_target!(|data: &[u8]| {